Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/dlp-policy-reference.md

 Utilisation de ce texte personnalisé

 *%%AppliedActions%% Le nom de fichier %%FileName%% via %%ProcessName%% n’est pas autorisé par votre organisation.
 Cliquez sur « Autoriser » si vous souhaitez contourner la stratégie %%PolicyName%%*

 produit ce texte dans la notification personnalisée :

 *Collage à partir du nom de fichier du Presse-papiers : contoso doc 1 via WINWORD.EXE n’est pas autorisé par votre organisation.
 Cliquez sur le bouton « Autoriser » si vous souhaitez contourner la stratégie Contoso hautement confidentielle*

 > [!NOTE]
 > Les notifications utilisateur et les conseils de stratégie ne sont pas disponibles pour l’emplacement local

-> [!NOTE]
+>
 > Uniquement le conseil de stratégie de la priorité la plus élevée, la règle la plus restrictive est affichée.
 Par exemple, un conseil de stratégie à partir d’une règle qui bloque l’accès au contenu est affiché sur un conseil de stratégie à partir d’une règle qui envoie simplement une notification.
 Cela évite que les personnes voient une cascade de conseils de stratégie.

 Pour en savoir plus sur la configuration et l’utilisation des notifications utilisateur et des conseils de stratégie, notamment sur la personnalisation de la notification et du texte de l’info-bulle, consultez

 - [Envoyer des notifications par e-mail et afficher des conseils de stratégie pour les stratégies DLP](use-notifications-and-policy-tips.md#send-email-notifications-and-show-policy-tips-for-dlp-policies).

 <!--The email can notify the person who sent, shared, or last modified the content and, for site content, the primary site collection administrator and document owner.
 In addition, you can add or remove whomever you choose from the email notification.

 In addition to sending an email notification, a user notification displays a policy tip:

 - In Outlook and Outlook on the web.

 - For the document on a SharePoint Online or OneDrive for Business site.

 - In Excel, PowerPoint, and Word, when the document is stored on a site included in a DLP policy.

 The email notification and policy tip explain why content conflicts with a DLP policy.
 If you choose, the email notification and policy tip can allow users to override a rule by reporting a false positive or providing a business justification.
 This can help you educate users about your DLP policies and enforce them without preventing people from doing their work.
 Information about overrides and false positives is also logged for reporting (see below about the DLP reports) and included in the incident reports (next section), so that the compliance officer can regularly review this information.

 Here's what a policy tip looks like in a OneDrive for Business account.

 ![Policy tip for a document in a OneDrive account](../media/f9834d35-94f0-4511-8555-0fe69855ce6d.png)

  To learn more about user notifications and policy tips in DLP policies, see [Use notifications and policy tips](use-notifications-and-policy-tips.md).